How to Avoid IRMAA 2023

 This is very important for your first two years after retirement!

-There are times when you have a one-time increase in your income, that you can file an appeal to have IRMAA adjusted.
+When you have a one-time increase in your income, you can file an appeal to have IRMAA adjusted.

 Especially if you stopped working this year, file an appeal for IRMAA adjustment.